 At some point around the age of nine or so, my older sister moved out to be on her own, leaving her bedroom vacant.
 It was just the right size to fit a 4′ x 8′ plywood board atop sawhorses for a permanent set-up, and it wasn’t long before my father and I were hurrying to construct a bonafide model train layout to be ready by Christmas, just a few months away.
 It was awesome and took up nearly the whole room.

-But, and please pardon me if I get a little technical here in explanation, it wasn’t long before we reached the inherent problem presented by the old Lionel trains, the point where the train layout reached its limits.
+But, and please pardon me if I get a little technical here in the explanation, it wasn’t long before we reached the inherent problem presented by the old Lionel trains, the point where the train layout reached its limits.
 There was no more room for expansion.

 In model trains ‘Scale’ represents the ratio of the model size to the real-life prototype.
 Lionel trains were ‘O’ scale, modeled on a scale of 1:48, where 1 inch on the model equals 48 inches in real life, making for fairly good-sized model trains which required a goodly amount of space to operate.
 Especially around curves, since trains do not handle 90 degree turns as well as automobiles and bicycles, having a much larger turning radius.
-Which in turn limits how much track and modeling can be done in a given space.
+This in turn limits how much track and modeling can be done in a given space.

 Still with me?
 Good — because now we’re getting to the dramatic part.
 Reaching my eleventh birthday, buoyed by a decent fifth-grade education by this point and having been exposed to Boy’s Life Magazine and the modern world thru the Boy Scouts, I had become aware of the newest, modern new thing in model railroading — ‘HO’ scale — ‘HO’ itself standing for “Half of O” scale.

-‘HO’ scale modeling was at a 1: 87.1 modeling ratio, meaning one inch of model equaled 87.1 inches in real life.
+‘HO’ scale modeling was at a 1: 87.1 modeling ratio, meaning one inch of the model equaled 87.1 inches in real life.
 The decimal point alone made it much more scientific and cutting edge to the knowledgeable fifth-grader.
 In short, ‘HO’ model trains were about half the size of the old (and “out of date” in my young mind) ‘O’ scale Lionel trains while at the same time being much more detailed and realistic.
 The early train sets were truly more ‘toys’ while the new ‘HO’ trains were ‘models’, and to me at age eleven and now a Boy Scout, a vast difference.
 Madison Avenue and the marketers had my full attention.
 “Models” were for serious folk, while “toys” were for kids.
 And at age eleven and going on campouts and hikes, I no longer considered myself a kid, already being a Second Class Scout, after all.

 In addition, it was all supported by the obvious fact that our Lionel train ran around on three silver tracks — Three! — while the new ‘HO’ trains ran on two more realistic, copper-colored rails with faux-wooden ties.
 Two tracks, like trains in the real world.
-Not to mention that my best friend down the street had an American Flyer set which ran on two rails like the real trains, which he constantly reminded me of.
+Not to mention that my best friend down the street had an American Flyer set that ran on two rails like the real trains, which he constantly reminded me of.

 The new ‘HO’ scale meant that in the same amount of space one could do twice as much modeling, track, and scenery work, with a much more realistic than “toyish” (three rails!) layout.
 Converting to HO meant that suddenly our 4′ x 8′ layout would not be maxed out, after all.
 The wonders of the modern age!